How to choose a stake pool

 Let's see what these performance indicators mean and how to interpret them to help you make the best decision about your stake delegation.

 - Saturation : Measures the stake in the pool and indicates the point at which rewards stop increasing with increases in stake.
 This capping mechanism encourages decentralization by discouraging users from delegating to oversaturated pools.
+Delegating to a pool that is closer to saturation can lead to more rewards.

 - Rank: A hierarchical ranking based on the potential rewards you will earn if you delegate the intended amount of stake to this pool, assuming it reaches saturation.
+This ranking represents a long-term expected outcome.

 - Pool margin: The share that the stake pool takes from the rewards before distributing them among its delegators.

 - Pledge: This is the amount that the stake pool owners commit to delegate to their stake pool.
 One can expect that operators with higher balances delegated to their own pool have more incentives to perform well.
+Stake pools that do not meet their pledge requirement may produce blocks, but will not produce rewards.

 - Cost per epoch: The fixed fee per epoch that the stake pool charges to cover its operating costs.